On this page

 dotLottie

-dotLottie is an open-source format that combines multiple Lottie animations, assets like images and fonts, and supports features such as state machines and interactivity.
-It uses ZIP compression (.lottie extension) for easy and efficient distribution.
-As a superset of Lottie, the dotLottie player now runs on ThorVG for rendering.
+dotLottie is an open-source format that bundles multiple Lottie animations with assets like images and fonts, supporting interactivity and state machines.
+Using ZIP compression (.lottie), it enables efficient distribution, and its player runs on ThorVG for rendering.

 Espressif